-- 75-character description 75 characters max. (spaces and punctuation count as characters) - Example: A dedicated wildlife park employee goes missing on her way to work. - 150-character description 150 characters max. (spaces and periods count in the character count). - Example: Denise Vasseur, a popular employee at a San Diego exotic-animal park, disappears on her way to work. - 255-character description 255 characters max. (spaces and periods count in the character count) - Example: Mystery shrouds a San Diego exotic wildlife park when one of its valued employees goes missing.
-As the search for Denise Vasseur intensifies, investigators fear that the most dangerous predator at the park is not an animal. - Production Notes No Character Limit but aim for 100 words max.
+- 75-character description 75 characters max. (spaces and punctuation count as characters) - Example: A former marine's death reveals a string of angry coworkers and irate exes. - 255-character description 255 characters max. (spaces and periods count in the character count) - Example: Mystery shrouds a San Diego exotic wildlife park when one of its valued employees goes missing.
+As the search for Denise Vasseur intensifies, investigators fear that the most dangerous predator at the park is not an animal. - Production Notes APs/CPs attach in Describe (formerly Monarch) database.
+No Character Limit.
 A brief but detailed synopsis of the episode.
 Not consumer-facing.